When are the Class Schedules usually available?

 What is the difference between DROPPING a course and WITHDRAWING from a course?

-After Phase II Registration closes, students may withdraw from an individual course on CentralLink.
+After registration closes, students may withdraw from an individual course on CentralLink.
 The deadlines for withdrawing from an individual course are outlined in the semester calendar and also in the course detail on CentralLink.

 - The course will be recorded on the student's transcript with a grade of "W".